-*These premiums are based on a single two week trip to Europe for someone with no declared pre-existing conditions or awaiting diagnosis. **These quotes were obtained from moneysupermarket.com on 28.04.22.
+*These premiums are based on a single two-week trip to Europe for someone with no declared pre-existing conditions or awaiting diagnosis. **These quotes were obtained from moneysupermarket.com on 25.01.23.
 Premiums will vary depending on your individual circumstances.

-As well as premiums increasing as you age, the other key differences you may notice as you get older are your insurer:
+As well as premiums increasing as you age, the other key differences you may notice as you get older are that your insurer may:

-- Reduces the maximum length of trip they will cover you for
+- Reduce the maximum length of trip they will cover you for

-- Puts a limit on the number of places you can travel to
+- Put a limit on the number of places you can travel to

-- Reduces the amount you will get as your personal accident benefit, which essentially means how much of a payout you will get if you have a lasting injury as a result of an accident
+- Reduce the amount you will get as your personal accident benefit, which essentially means how much of a payout you’ll receive if you have a lasting injury as a result of an accident

 It’s often not until you reach your mid-60s that these limits and reductions really start to take effect.
 It’s important to read the small print before buying your policy to make sure you aren’t being caught out by anything.